gvwilson/fiction/santas/index.md

 1. The larger gray fin changed course to head straight for them.

-2. Air began feeping<span class="note">
-A word that other worlds would do well to borrow.
-Our world's contribution would be "phlegm", which it sounds exactly like the thing it describes.
-</span> out of the dinghy;
+2. Air began feeping[^feeping] out of the dinghy;

 3. A set of black sails crested the horizon.
     There was another *crack!*
-and a second cannonball whistled overhead to splash into the water nearby.
+    and a second cannonball whistled overhead
+    to splash into the water nearby.

+[^feeping]: A word that other worlds would do well to borrow.
+Our world's contribution would be "phlegm", which it sounds exactly like the thing it describes.

 Santa Greenwood stood up,
 nearly causing the others to spill into the ocean